-You may be thinking, “won’t that cost me money?”
-Technically, yes and no. When you offer free shipping you need to make changes to listing prices in your shop.
+You may be thinking, “Won’t that cost me money?”
+Technically, yes and no. When you offer free shipping, you need to make changes to listing prices in your shop.
 If you are selling an item for $40 right now and shipping generally costs $6 you will want to increase your price to $46 to cover the cost.
 The price hike, in this case, is actually less damaging than not offering free shipping.

 It’s a mind game, essentially.
 People are much more inclined to buy when shipping is free.
 We’ve all spent time shopping online only to abandon our cart when seeing shipping cost $5.
-A recent study by MarketingLand found that 9 out of 10 consumers say free shipping is the top incentive to shop online more — and that mindset has only increased since due to Amazon Prime.

 If you don’t want to offer free shipping on everything, you can utilize Etsy’s “Free Shipping Guarantee” — an option in the shipping setting that sets any purchase over $35 at free shipping and everything below that amount at the prices you choose in your shipping profile.
-If you sell items under $35, this is a great way to get people to add on to their order to get rid of the shipping charge.
+If you sell items under $35, this is a great way to get people to add to their orders to get rid of the shipping charge.

 Frequently asked questions about setting up an Etsy shop